SantanderMetGroup/ansible-thredds-cluster/scenarios/benchmarking/haproxy_memcached_thredds/README.md

 Clients' requests are load balanced at Application Level (L7 in OSI model) using __HAProxy__, discriminating the URI to select which pool of servers redirect the request to (depending on, for example, the collection of datasets requested).

-In order to handle session management, Tomcat instances use [Memcached](https://github.com/magro/memcached-session-manager/wiki), which can be configured with _sticky_ or _non-sticky_ mode, depending on the load balancer's persistency configuration.
+In order to handle session management, Tomcat instances use [Memcached Session Manager](https://github.com/magro/memcached-session-manager/wiki), which can be configured with _sticky_ or _non-sticky_ mode, depending on the load balancer's persistency configuration.
 In this case, the scenario is prepared with _sticky_ mode, but this can be changed.

 ### Sticky mode ###